 Choosing Between an Air Purifier vs Dehumidifier

-What is the Difference Between an Air Purifier and Dehumidifier?
+What is the Difference Between an Air Purifier vs Dehumidifier?

 Air purifiers clean the air by removing pollutants.
 Air passes through the purifier’s various filters that hold or remove pollutants so that only clean air is emitted back into the room.
 Depending on the technology of the product, some air purifiers can have better performing filtration systems.
 An air purifier’s purpose is to “clean” the air; it does not and cannot change household humidity levels.